rommapp/romm/README.md

 Here are a few projects maintained by members of our community.
 As they are not regularly reviewed by the RomM team, **we recommend you closely review them before use**.

 * CasaOS app via the [BigBear App Store](https://github.com/bigbeartechworld/big-bear-casaos)
-* [Heml config to deploy on Kubernetes](https://github.com/psych0d0g/helm-charts/blob/main/charts/romm/README.md) by @psych0d0g
+* [Helm Chart to deploy on Kubernetes](https://github.com/psych0d0g/helm-charts/blob/main/charts/romm/README.md) by @psych0d0g

 # 🎖 Credits